SmilerRyan/Meteor-RyanWare/README.md

 <b id="installation"></b>
 ## Installation

-### Option A: Install seperately as a Meteor Addon
+### Option A: Install seperately as an Addon
-1. Install Meteor Client 1.21.11 (<a href="meteor-client-1.21.11-82.jar">meteor-client-1.21.11-82.jar</a>)
+1. Install Meteor Client, currently (<a href="meteor-client-1.21.11-82.jar">meteor-client-1.21.11-82.jar</a>) works best.
 2. Build the RyanWare `.jar` from source or <a href="RyanWare-addon.jar">download it from GitHub</a> directly.
-3. Put Meteor Client and RyanWare in your `.minecraft/mods` folder
+3. Put Meteor Client and RyanWare in your `.minecraft/mods` folder.
-4. Launch with Fabric
+4. Launch the game with Fabric.

-### Option B: Install Standalone (With Meteor Client Included)
+### Option B: Install Standalone (With Meteor Client 1.21.11 included)
 1. Download the standalone version from GitHub: <a href="RyanWare-standalone.jar">RyanWare-standalone.jar</a>
-2. Put `RyanWare-standalone.jar` in your `.minecraft/mods` folder
+2. Put `RyanWare-standalone.jar` in your `.minecraft/mods` folder.
-3. Launch with Fabric 1.21.11
+3. Launch the game using Fabric 1.21.11 (required).

 ---